SpaceX Starship SN9 test fires ahead of next high-altitude flight

-SpaceX continues working toward another high-altitude test flight of its next-generation spaceflight system.
+The latest SpaceX Starship prototype got some fresh Raptor engines and is being prepped for another test firing before a high-altitude test flight as early as this Tuesday.

-The latest prototype of Elon Musk's Starship, which is identified by the serial number SN9, underwent a series of three static test fires on Wednesday, Jan.
-13. The tests are part of a series of checks leading up to a launch that could come as soon as Friday but appears more likely to take place next week.
+Elon Musk's new Mars rocket iteration, which is identified by the serial number SN9, underwent a series of three static test fires on Wednesday, Jan.
+13. Afterwards, Musk said two of its three engines required slight repairs and would be switched out.
+That took place over the past few days and next up will be the test-firing of the newly refreshed SN9.

-Airspace restrictions are in place around Boca Chica, Texas, for Friday, Saturday and Sunday.
-However the local road closures that typically accompany a launch haven't been announced for those days.
-In the past, SpaceX has reportedly agreed not to perform launches on weekends to limit the disruption to the local community.
-There are road closures scheduled for next Monday, Tuesday and Wednesday, which suggests to me that next week is a better bet to see SN9 actually get off the ground.

-The earliest potential flight date has been pushed back several times now since the start of the year.
+Airspace closures indicate we could see this test happen as soon as Monday with a launch the following day.
+However, this is an optimistic best case scenario.
+The launch of SN9 has been repeatedly pushed back over the past few weeks so it wouldn't be surprising if we have to wait until later this month or even into February before it finally gets off the ground.

 SpaceX has been testing and iterating its Starship design over the past two years, beginning with a series of low-altitude "hops."
 The first successful flight of significant altitude came last month when SN8 reached approximately the same altitude where commercial jets do much of their cruising.